Celerium/PokeAPI-PowerShellWrapper/docs/site/berry/Get-PokeBerry.md

 Get-PokeBerry
 ```

-Gets the first 20 pokemon forms sorted by id
+Gets the first 20 berries sorted by id

 ### EXAMPLE 2
 ```powershell
 Get-PokeBerry -id 1
 ```

-Gets the pokemon form with the defined id
+Gets the berry with the defined id

 ### EXAMPLE 3
 ```powershell
 Get-PokeBerry -name ditto
 ```

-Gets the pokemon form with the defined name
+Gets the berry with the defined name

 ### EXAMPLE 4
 ```powershell